-- Restricted Party Screening (RPS): As discussed in CP #206, when HCPs/GOs are subjected to RPS, they are compared to over 70 Restricted Party Lists maintained by various governmental entities around the world.
+• Restricted Party Screening (RPS): As discussed in CP #206, when HCPs/GOs are subjected to RPS, they are compared to over 70 Restricted Party Lists maintained by various governmental entities around the world.
 Individuals and entities are placed on such lists for a variety of reasons, including participation in criminal activity and support for such activity.
 Pfizer is prohibited from any interactions with these Restricted Parties, even if the engagement in question is occurring solely within the United States.
 Parties appearing on a Restricted Party List may not be engaged as consultants or speakers for Pfizer.
-These requirements apply to both institutions and entities, as well as individual HCPs engaging with Pfizer. - HCPs/GOs not processed through Engage Plus must be screened through RPS OnDemand4, by the colleague wishing to engage the consultant (or someone else assigned to do so).
+These requirements apply to both institutions and entities, as well as individual HCPs engaging with Pfizer.